GoogleCloudPlatform/emblem/website/README.md

 - **Secret Manager** - manages OAuth client secrets
 - **Cloud Storage** - stores session data

-Emblem automates deployment of the Website and Content API and setup of Operations Management with the Testing & Delivery Pipeline.
+Emblem uses a testing & delivery pipeline to automate deployment of the web application (Website & Content API) and setup of operations management.

-To deploy the website without using the automated pipeline, follow the instructions in the [Quickstart](#quickstart) or [Setup](#setup) guide below.
+To deploy the Emblem Website manually, either launch the [Quickstart](#quickstart) interactive tutorial or follow the[Setup](#setup) guide below.

 ## Quickstart